Independent AI audit and assessment for New Zealand organisations.

 If any of these describe your organisation, the gaps in your AI governance are likely larger than you think.

-You cannot list every AI tool your organisation uses
+You cannot list every AI tool your organisation uses.

 Teams adopt AI tools faster than governance can keep up.
 If your AI inventory is incomplete or non-existent, your exposure is unknown.

-Your board has asked about AI risk and you could not answer precisely
+Your board has asked about AI risk and you could not answer precisely.

-25% of NZ leaders say governance is the "missing link" in their AI strategy.
+25% of NZ leaders say governance is the missing link in their AI strategy.
 Directors need evidence-based answers, not reassurances.

-You operate in a sector the FMA or RBNZ supervises
+You operate in a sector the FMA or RBNZ supervises.

 With 9 out of 10 NZ financial firms already using AI, regulators are building their understanding of industry practice.
 An audit positions you ahead of that curve.

-Your AI systems process data about Māori or Pacific communities
+Your AI systems process data about Māori or Pacific communities.

-Treaty of Waitangi obligations and Māori data governance principles create responsibilities that standard frameworks do not address.
+Te Tiriti o Waitangi obligations and Māori data governance principles create responsibilities that standard frameworks do not address.
 A culturally informed audit grounded in kaitiakitanga closes that gap.

-You are scaling AI usage and want to do it responsibly
+You are scaling AI usage and want to do it responsibly.

 76% of NZ leaders are prioritising AI agents.
 Scaling without a governance baseline is how organisations end up in reactive crisis mode instead of proactive management.

-You deliver public services or government contracts
+You deliver public services or government contracts.

 The Public Service AI Framework sets clear expectations for government AI use.
 If you serve the public sector, alignment with this framework is becoming a baseline requirement.